SwissGov-RSD: A Human-annotated, Cross-lingual Benchmark for Token-level Recognition of Semantic Differences Between Related Documents: Experimental Setup

 \subsection{Fine-tuning Data}

-For fine-tuning, we used the train splits from iSTS-RSD~\citep{vamvas-sennrich-2023-towards}, which are based on the human-annotated data from SemEval-2016 Task 2~\citep{agirre-etal-2016-semeval-2016}, and 1500 human-validated paraphrases from PAWS~\citep{zhang-etal-2019-paws} to augment negative samples (texts without semantic differences).
+For fine-tuning, we use the train splits from iSTS-RSD~\citep{vamvas-sennrich-2023-towards}, which are based on the human-annotated data from SemEval-2016 Task 2~\citep{agirre-etal-2016-semeval-2016}, and 1500 human-validated paraphrases from PAWS~\citep{zhang-etal-2019-paws} to augment negative samples (texts without semantic differences).
 Label schemes of the latter are converted to the token-level.
-To train the models on longer inputs beyond single sentences, we applied the same data augmentations used by~\citet{vamvas-sennrich-2023-towards}, concatenating inputs into synthetic ‘documents’ of up to 5 sentences, with up to 5 permutations of the sentence order between document pairs.
+To train the models on longer inputs beyond single sentences, we apply the same data augmentations used by~\citet{vamvas-sennrich-2023-towards}, concatenating inputs into synthetic ‘documents’ of up to 5 sentences, with up to 5 permutations of the sentence order between document pairs.
+To cover all language pairs in SwissGov-RSD and enable a direct comparison, we extend iSTS-RSD to EN-IT\footnote{To do so, we use DeepL to machine translate the English iSTS dataset to Italian and re-align the sentence pairs to form an EN-IT dataset: \url{https://huggingface.co/datasets/ZurichNLP/rsd-ists-2016}.
+In addition, we machine-translate PAWS from English to Italian to also support augmentation with negative examples: \url{https://huggingface.co/datasets/ZurichNLP/paws-x-italian}.}.

-For experiments using projected labels, we apply the same data sources and augmentation strategies, with the distinction that one side of each pair is in German, French, or Italian.
-The corresponding English labels are projected onto the translated texts using an instruction-tuned LLM.